jdunmire/TLnodeFW/README.md

       sharing information about your environment when you share your git archive and prevents _dualing commits_.

-  * driver/ - auxillary code used by your app
+  * driver/ - auxillary code
-      - the uart driver is included here as an example.
+      - the uart driver is included here.

   * include/ - application header files

   * include/drivers - header files for drivers
-      - header files for the uart driver are include as an example.
+      - header files for the uart driver are here

   * licenses/ - licenses for code that is used by, but not part of the project.
 GPL-v3 is included here to cover the uart driver.

-  * user/ - The top level code for your app goes here.
+  * user/ - The top level code

 License
 -------
 Copyright 2015 Jerry Dunmire
-This file is part of appTemplate
+This file is part of sensorNode

-appTemplate is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+sensorNode is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-appTemplate is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+sensorNode is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with appTemplate.
+You should have received a copy of the GNU General Public License along with sensorNode.
 If not, see <http://www.gnu.org/licenses/>.

-Files that are not part of appTemplate are clearly identified at the top of each of the files.
+Files that are not part of sensorNode are clearly identified at the top of each of the files.
 These files are distributed under terms noted in each of the files.